backupbrew/switchbrew/IPC Marshalling.md

 while the kernel handles the cmdreply, the sysmodule doesn't need to specify anything in the cmdreply to trigger this.

+This memory is mapped in the sysmodule to the same vaddr from the original user-process cmd-request, except with with bits \>=(~28(?)) changed to a different ASLR'd region.

 ## Raw data section

 ![An example of an IPC message with a type 0xA buffer in it.
 Red is